hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/_examples/affiliated_products_generator.ru.md

 ## <algorithm>

-The algorithm demonstrates the usage of the `AliAffiliatedProducts` class to retrieve affiliate product information.
+The algorithm demonStartes the usage of the `AliAffiliatedProducts` class to retrieve affiliate product information.

 **Step 1: Initialization**